 The Japanese macaque monkey, aka snowy monkey, is found on 3 of the 4 main Japanese islands: Honshu, Shikoku, and Kyushu.
 Their preferred habitat is evergreen and broad-leaved deciduous forests, from subtropical lowlands to sub-alpine regions.
 They can be found at up to 9,600 foot elevations where the temperatures drop to nearly -5°F!
 These monkeys are listed as Least Concern by the IUCN.

 Lifespan: Up to 27 years

 1.)
 Snowy monkeys in Jigokundani Monkey Park, in Nagano, Japan often come down from their high elevations to sit in the local hot springs.
 This is quite the crowd favorite.

 2.)
 In a process known as cultural transmission, these monkeys have learned to seek out the warmth of the thermal pools by watching possibly humans sitting in the warm water.
-It is also surmised that one monkey happened upon the springs and others soon followed.
+It is also surmised that 1 monkey happened upon the springs and others soon followed.

 3.)
-They are omnivores (eat both plant and animal matter) that aren’t picky eaters at all.
+They are Omnivores (eat both plant and animal matter) that aren’t picky eaters at all.
 They will chow down on everything from insects, ferns, fruit, roots, tree bark, fungi, invertebrates, bird eggs, to fish, and they’ll even eat dirt!

 4.)
 Sans humans, they are the only known primate to actually wash their food before they eat it.
 Sans the previously mentioned dirt.